dkout/6.013/initial-proposal.md

 # metal detector

-Our group would use RADAR to analyze reflected power and transmitted power from various metals in an attempt to classify their intrinsic properties such as permittivity and permeability.
-Once we quantify such metals we will use the data to sweep a room to find a particular metal we are interested in and define its distance.
-We will also characterize the penetration depth of each metal.
+Our group would use RADAR to analyze reflected power and transmitted power from various materials in an attempt to classify their intrinsic properties such as permittivity and permeability.
+Once we have collected data for common materials, we will use the data to, for example, sweep the walls of a room to find a metal objects are interested in and determine their size and distance.

+Ideally, we would use our model of material properties to automatically classify the signal as "metal" or "not metal", and have our radar announce it in real time.
+However, the primary goal of this project is to great the model, building the interactive functionality might make for a nice demo but is probably less interesting.

+We expect to be able to reuse the radar equipment for the majority of this project, most of the work would be in characterization and classification of materials based on their properties.